Hey! Listen! This post is part of a series on using your own router with Verizon FiOS. Check them all out!

 If you don’t know how to make Cat6 cables, the video below is incredibly helpful.

-I tested my cable with a cable tester (to verify all eight pairs were punched down correctly) and then tested it between my laptop and the FiOS router.
+I tested my cable with a cable tester (to verify all four pairs were punched down correctly) and then tested it between my laptop and the FiOS router.

 Connect ethernet to ONT